1-year sentence for angry fan who made football game threat - WHIZ News

 Federal Judge Algenon Marbley had harsh words for Rippy during Tuesday’s sentencing done via video conference because of the coronavirus pandemic.
 Marbley referenced the mass shootings at Columbine High School in 1999 and Sandy Hook Elementary School in 2012 as he lectured Rippy on the seriousness of the threats against college athletes just playing a game.
 “It’s college competition.
 That’s all it is,” Marbley said.

-What Mr. Rippy epitizmies is fandom spiraled out of control,” Marbley said.
+What Rippy “epitizmies is fandom spiraled out of control,” Marbley said.
 The judge added: “We have to take this seriously because it happens.”

-Rippy apologized several times, saying he’d been having “a bad day” when he made the threats and promised it would never happen again.
-He and his lawyer said he has a placement at a transitional housing center in California for men recently released from prison.
+The 29-year-old Rippy, being held in jail in Columbus, apologized several times, saying he’d been having “a bad day” when he made the threats and promised it would never happen again.
+As part of an argument for a lesser sentence, Rippy and his lawyer emphasized that once he’s out of prison, he has a placement at a transitional housing center in California for men recently released from incarceration.

 “I really didn’t mean for any of this.
 I feel really bad about it.
 I would never, ever do any act like this,” Rippy said.